Ayushi1722/miniGPT/README.md

 - Training and text generation functionality
 - Shakespeare text dataset for training

-The original code was written in a Colab notebook (included as `MiniGPT_CODE.ipynb`) due to the lack of GPU resources on the local machine.
+The original code was written in a Colab notebook (included in `notebooks/MiniGPT_CODE.ipynb`) due to the lack of GPU resources on the local machine.
 A GPU is required if you want to run this code on your local machine; otherwise, the Colab notebook is provided for reference to see the results achieved during inference.

 ## Credits